avanov/Rhetoric/README.rst

 are more flexible and convenient for developers writing RESTful services.

 The lack of flexibility of standard Django url dispatcher motivated me to create this project.
-I hope it will be useful for you, other django developers, and if you liked the idea behind Rhetoric URL Dispatcher, please consider `Pyramid Web Framework <http://www.pylonsproject.org/>`_ for one of your future projects.
+I hope it will be useful for you, and if you liked the idea behind Rhetoric URL Dispatcher, please consider `Pyramid Web Framework <http://www.pylonsproject.org/>`_ for one of your future projects.
-It has a dozen of features I'd like to see in Django.

 Project premises